apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### December 14th, 2018: Apache Jackrabbit Oak 1.9.13 released
+Jackrabbit Oak 1.9.13 is an unstable release cut directly from trunk, with a focus on new features and other improvements.
+See the [downloads](downloads.html#oak1.9) page for more details.

 #### December 12th, 2018: Apache Jackrabbit 2.19.0 released
 Apache Jackrabbit 2.19.0 is an unstable release cut directly from trunk, with a focus on new features and other improvement.
 See the